Man steals unattended fire truck while crew responds to EMS call

-Bill Renaldo, the commissioner of the Buffalo Fire Department, told Nexstar’s WIVB that a four-member crew was responding to an EMS call around 11:50 p.m. on Thursday when they came back outside and realized their truck was gone.
+Bill Renaldo, the commissioner of the Buffalo Fire Department, told KTLA sister station WIVB that a four-member crew was responding to an EMS call around 11:50 p.m. on Thursday when they came back outside and realized their truck was gone.

 Renaldo was unsure how long the truck was unattended, though the air brakes were engaged, he said, making it difficult to drive away.